raviatnyu/QuestionAnswering/README.md

 # Squad

-src/data/ consists of raw data. \n src/input/ consists of preprocessed data. \n src/train.py is used to train the model you can set configurations inside the file. \n
+src/data/ consists of raw data. <br />
+src/input/ consists of preprocessed data. <br />
+src/train.py is used to train the model you can set configurations inside the file. <br />